JingweiHu-Math/webpage/_pages/about.md

 ======
 * To UW students: If you are interested in doing research with me, please feel free to reach out!

-* I am co-organizing the [Applied Mathematics Seminar Series](https://sites.google.com/uw.edu/seminar-in-applied-mathematics/home) at UW.
+* I am co-organizing the [Seminar Series in Applied Mathematics](https://sites.google.com/uw.edu/seminar-in-applied-mathematics/home) at UW.
 If you are interested in giving a talk, please let me know.